AnonimityCash/BTCturquoise-v2.0.54.3/README.md

 Sustainability and Innovation
 BTCturquoise's emphasis on CPU mining not only enhances network decentralization but also promotes a more sustainable approach to cryptocurrency mining.
 The reduced energy consumption associated with CPU mining fosters a greener and more environmentally friendly mining process.

-Get Involved
-Contributions to BTCturquoise are welcomed and encouraged!
-Refer to CONTRIBUTING.md for guidelines on how to contribute to the project.
 ----------------------------------------------------------------------------------------------
 Coin Properties: